Add a resource record

 A resource record is a record of matching domain and domain information in the Domain Name System (DNS).

-In DNS hosting, you cannot manage reverse resource records (PTR records), to creating or modifying a PTR record file a ticket.
+In DNS hosting, you cannot manage reverse resource records (PTR records), for If you want to create or change a PTR record, create a ticket.

 Add a resource record

-In DNS hosting, resource records are stored in groups — one group contains all resource records of a domain with the same type.
-For example, when DNS balancing all IP addresses of the domain will be stored in one A-record group.
+In DNS hosting, resource records are stored in groups — one group contains all the resource records of a domain with the same type.
+For example, a group of NS records contains four records pointing to Servercore NS servers.

 If you do not already have a resource record group of the correct type for the domain, add a resource record group of that type.
-If you already have a group of resource records of the desired type, add an additional value to it.
+If you already have a resource record group of the correct type, add an additional value to it.

 Add a group of resource records